jonathom/detect_deforestation/README.md

 species that live in the forest (Pacheco et al., 2021).
 Forests in the tropical are under threat due to deforestation.
-Deforestation in this context refers to (UNFCCC 2001) definition which is the direct human-induced conversion of forested land to do non-forested land.
+Deforestation in this context refers to (UNFCCC 2001) definition which is the direct human-induced conversion of forested land to non-forested land.

 In this research we focused on the Amazonia of Brazil because deforestation that occurs in that region leads to loss of environmental